 Our performance measure was the average number of steps it took each agent to reach each of four criteria.
-Three of the criteria were when the learner's estimate of the policy was 50, 75, and 100 % correct.
+Three of the criteria were when the learner's estimate of the policy was 50%, 75%, and 100% correct.
 The fourth criterion was the number of steps before the user terminated the experiment.
-Results from the first user study show that learners using SABL tended to outperform those using $M{-0}$ and $M{+0}$ .
-Figure 6a shows the number of steps to reach each of the four criteria.
-The bars for SABL are lower than their counterparts for the other algorithms, showing that on average the SABL learner took fewer steps to reach the 75, 100 %, and the user termination criteria.
-Unpaired two sample t-tests show that the differences between the SABL learner and the $M{-0}$ and $M{+0}$ learners, for the 75, 100 % and termination criteria, were statistically significant (p < 0.05).
-In addition, a larger percentage of sessions using SABL reached 50, 75, and 100 % policy correctness than using $M{-0}$ or $M{+0}$ .
-Pearson's $\chi^2$ tests show that the differences between the number of times the SABL learner and the $M{-0}$ and $M{+0}$ learners for the SABL learner and the $M{-0}$ and $M{+0}$ learners than using $M{-0}$ or $M{+0}$ .
-Pearson's $\chi^2$ tests show that the differences between the number of times the SABL learner and the $M{-0}$ and $M{+0}$ learners for the SABL learner and the $M{-0}$ and $M{+0}$ learners for the SABL learner and the $M{-0}$ and $M{+0}$ learners reached the 100 % criteria were statistically significant (p < 0.01), with the SABL, $M{-0}$ and $M{+0}$ learners reaching 100 % correctness 53, 17 and 19 % of the time respectively.
+Results from the first user study show that learners using SABL tended to outperform those using M{-0} and M{+0} .
+Fig. 6(a) shows the number of steps to reach each of the four criteria.
+The bars for SABL are lower than their counterparts for the other algorithms, showing that on average the SABL learner took fewer steps to reach the 75%, 100%, and the user termination criteria.
+Unpaired two sample t-tests show that the differences between the SABL learner and the M{-0} and M{+0} learners, for the 75%, 100% and termination criteria, were statistically significant (p < 0.05).
+In addition, a larger percentage of sessions using SABL reached 50%, 75%, and 100% policy correctness than using M{-0} or M{+0} .
+Pearson's χ^2 tests show that the differences between the number of times the SABL learner and the M{-0} and M{+0} learners reached the 100% criteria were statistically significant (p < 0.01), with the SABL, M{-0} and M{+0} learners reaching 100% correctness 53%, 17% and 19% of the time respectively.

 In the second study, we compared I-SABL against SABL using the same performance criteria to test whether inferring trainers' strategies improves learning performance.
-Figure 6b shows the number of steps for each algorithm to reach the criteria.
-Of interest are the very small (statistically insignificant) differences between SABL and I-SABL for the 50 and 75 % policy correctness criteria.
-The difference becomes much larger at the 100 % and user-selected termination criteria, where I-SABL reaches each criteria in significantly fewer steps.
+Fig.6(b) shows the number of steps for each algorithm to reach the criteria.
+Of interest are the very small (statistically insignificant) differences between SABL and I-SABL for the 50% and 75% policy correctness criteria.
+The difference becomes much larger at the 100% and user-selected termination criteria, where I-SABL reaches each criteria in significantly fewer steps.
 This is expected, as improvements in learning performance for I-SABL will be most pronounced when the agent has received enough feedback for some observations to infer the trainer's strategy.
-Unpaired t-tests show these performance differences are statistically significant, with p = 0.01 for the 100 % and p < 0.05 for the termination criteria.
-A larger percentage of sessions using I-SABL reached 50, 75, and 100 % policy correctness before termination than using SABL.
-Pearson's $\chi^2$ tests show that the differences between the number of times the I-SABL learner and the SABL learner reached the 100 % criteria were significant (p < 0.01), with the I-SABL learner reaching 100 % policy correctness 50 % of the time, and the SABL learner reaching it 23 % of the time, respectively.
+Unpaired t-tests show these performance differences are statistically significant, with p = 0.01 for the 100% and p < 0.05 for the termination criteria.
+A larger percentage of sessions using I-SABL reached 50%, 75%, and 100% policy correctness before termination than using SABL.
+Pearson's χ^2 tests show that the differences between the number of times the I-SABL learner and the SABL learner reached the 100% criteria were significant (p < 0.01), with the I-SABL learner reaching 100% policy correctness 50% of the time, and the SABL learner reaching it 23% of the time, respectively.